Celerium/Datto-PowerShellWrapper/docs/site/SaaS/Get-DattoSaaS.md

 ```

 ### -saasCustomerId
-Defines the id of the customer to get SaaS information from
+Defines the ID of the customer to get SaaS information from

 ```yaml
 Type: String